bramley/phplist-plugin-addons/README.md

 ### Dependencies ###

-This plugin requires phplist 3.3.2 or later.

-Requires php version 5.6 or later.
+This plugin requires phplist 3.3.2 or later, requires php version 5.6 or later, and also requires the Common plugin to be enabled.

 ### Install through phplist ###
 The recommended way to install is through the Plugins page (menu Config > Manage plugins) using the package URL